 After-programme: mini-lectures by Ianthe Mosselman and Fleur Speet

-The foyer programme (16:15-16:45 hyours) consists of two (Dutch spoken, English version projections) mini-lectures.
+The foyer programme (16:15-16:45 hyours) consisted of two (Dutch spoken, English version projections) mini-lectures.
 Ianthe Mosselman, author of Al die liefde en woede (2022), will reflect on Cusk's A Life's Work (2001).
-Fleur Speet will give a mini-lecture on Lorenzo in Taos, the 1932 book by Mabel Dodge Luhan that is the major inspiration behind Cusk's most recent international bestseller Second Place (2021).
+Fleur Speet gave a mini-lecture on Lorenzo in Taos, the 1932 book by Mabel Dodge Luhan that is the major inspiration behind Cusk's most recent international bestseller Second Place (2021).

 Day ticket: also visit the evening programme Literary Focus: Ukraine

-After The World According to Cusk, join us on Sunday 12 March as of 19:30h in Theater aan het Spui for the, also English spoken, Winternachten festival evening programme Literary focus: Ukraine.
+The World According to Cusk was followed on Sunday 12 March, as of 19:30h in Theater aan het Spui, by the, also English spoken, Winternachten festival evening programme Literary focus: Ukraine.

-A reduced price day ticket for both festival programmes on 12 March is available here.
+A reduced price day ticket for both festival programmes on 12 March was available.

 What is the similarity between Etel, Joan and bell?
 Literary luminaries Etel Adnan, Joan Didion and bell hooks are all (partly) American, all three have left a great mark on Western thought, and all three passed away last year.
 Their work is still alive and well, and inspires an ever-growing group of readers.
 That is why we are paying tribute to these authors on Wednesday, May 18.
 We have invited three contemporary authors, self-proclaimed enthusiasts who also dare to be critical, and who will share with us their personal relationship with with the work and ideas of Etel, Joan and bell respectively.
 Who were these luminaries?
 And why is their work and legacy still so relevant today?